SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Architecture and Hyperparameter

-The results reported in Table \ref{tab:ogb} and the profiling of \proj in Table \ref{tab:cost} are obtained through the combination of hyperparameters listed in Table \ref{tab:hyper}.
+Table \ref{tab:cost_full} presents the extended version of Table \ref{tab:cost}.
+The results reported in Table \ref{tab:ogb} and the profiling of \proj in Tables \ref{tab:cost}, \ref{tab:cost_full} are obtained through the combination of hyperparameters listed in Table \ref{tab:hyper}.
 The dropout rate on \texttt{vessel} is set to \texttt{p=0.2}.
-For the results of using structural features PPR and SPD in Table \ref{tab:param}, the metric-based sampler is used.
+The metric-based sampler is adopted to obtain the results of using PPR and SPD as structural features in Table \ref{tab:param}.
 Its sampling size $K$ is set to $50$, $50$ and $150$ for \texttt{collab}, \texttt{ppa}, \texttt{citation2}, respectively.
-For the results of using structural features LP, the walk-based sampler is used, and its sampling parameters are listed in Table \ref{tab:hyper}.
-The rest hyperparameters remain the same as reported in Sec. \ref{sec:exp}.
+The walk-based sampler is used for the results of LP as structural features, whose sampling parameters are listed in Table \ref{tab:hyper}.
+The rest of the hyperparameters remain the same as reported in Sec. \ref{sec:exp}.
+The \proj framework including \texttt{SubGAcc} library is open-source and free for academic use under the BSD-2-Clause license.